metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 ## Mon 18 Sep 2017 11:29:58 BST
 - doing the TODOs above, but also trying to work out how much revision is required.
 The reports are still asking for a lot.
 The editor less.
+- TODO: still need to flesh out example of configurations